3 Best MCP API Directories for AI Agents Compared (2026)

 The first question is whether the directory is built for humans browsing or agents acting.
 That single difference usually determines implementation speed and quality.

-When a public directory beats internal catalogs
+When a public MCP API directory beats an internal API catalog

 Use a public agent-oriented directory when discovery speed, breadth, and external ecosystem coverage matter more than tight internal governance.